vadimsj/redland-renovations/README.md

 - This website has been built to improve the existing website for Redland Renovations, which serves as a portfolio and point of contact for a property renovation company in Bristol, UK.

+-  The website intended to function as an introductory presentation of the business,featuring only essential information and motivating visitors to reach out for further details.

 - The purpose of the website is to convert prospective visitors into leads and capture their contact details.

 ## User Eperience (UX)